laserpants/powerpants/README.md

 [(3, 5), (1, 2), (0, 7)]
 ```

-We implement some basic building blocks.
+We provide some basic building blocks.

 ```haskell
 px1x = [(1, 1)]